vuccinett/Port-scanner/README.md

 # Port-scanner
-port scanner that is able to find open ports
+port scanner that is able to find open ports on minecraft servers

 Usage: